History of Kyle Tucker in Timeline

 2015: Florida Gatorade Player of the Year

-In 2015, Kyle Tucker was named Florida's Gatorade Player of the Year and also won the Baseball America High School Player of the Year Award.
-He committed to attend the University of Florida.
+In 2015, Kyle Tucker was named Florida's Gatorade Player of the Year.
+He also won the Baseball America High School Player of the Year Award and committed to attend the University of Florida to play college baseball for the Florida Gators.

 In 2015, Kyle Tucker was selected by the Houston Astros with the fifth pick in the first round of the MLB draft.

-In 2015, Kyle Tucker's older brother, Preston, played for the Astros.
+In 2015, Kyle Tucker's older brother, Preston, played for the Astros' major league club.

-In 2016, Kyle Tucker played for the Greeneville Astros and began the season with the Quad Cities River Bandits before being promoted to the Lancaster JetHawks.
-He achieved a .285/.360/.438 batting average with 32 stolen bases, nine home runs, and 69 RBIs.
+In 2016, Kyle Tucker began the season with the Quad Cities River Bandits and was later promoted to the Lancaster JetHawks.
+He hit .285/.360/.438 with 32 stolen bases, nine home runs, and 69 runs batted in (RBIs).

-In 2016, Kyle Tucker's older brother, Preston, played for the Astros.
+In 2016, Kyle Tucker's older brother, Preston, played for the Astros' major league club.

 July 7, 2018: Major League Debut

-On July 7, 2018, Kyle Tucker made his major league debut versus the Chicago White Sox, collecting his first major league hit and RBI.
-He batted .141/.236/.203 in 72 plate appearances for the Astros in 2018.
+On July 7, 2018, Kyle Tucker made his major league debut versus the Chicago White Sox.
+He collected his first major league hit and RBI on that day.

 In 2018, Kyle Tucker made his Major League Baseball debut with the Houston Astros.